Amanita bisporigera

-Amanita bisporigera was described as a new species in 1906.
-It is classified in the section Phalloideae of the genus Amanita together with other amatoxin-containing species.
-Amatoxins are cyclic peptides which inhibit the enzyme RNA polymerase II and interfere with various cellular functions.
+The species is found in mixed coniferous and deciduous forests of eastern North America south to Mexico, but are rare in western North America.
 The first symptoms of poisoning appear 6 to 24 hours after consumption, followed by a period of apparent improvement, then by symptoms of liver and kidney failure, and death after four days or more.
-Amanita bisporigera closely resembles a few other white amanitas, including the equally deadly A. virosa and A. verna.
-These species, difficult to distinguish from A. bisporigera based on visible field characteristics, do not have two-spored basidia, and do not stain yellow when a dilute solution of potassium hydroxide is applied.
-The DNA of A. bisporigera has been partially sequenced, and the genes responsible for the production of amatoxins have been determined.

-Taxonomy, classification, and phylogeny
+Taxonomy

 Amanita bisporigera was first described scientifically in 1906 by American botanist George Francis Atkinson in a publication by Cornell University colleague Charles E. Lewis.
 The type locality was Ithaca, New York, where several collections were made.
 In his 1941 monograph of world Amanita species, Édouard-Jean Gilbert transferred the species to his new genus Amanitina, but this genus is now considered synonymous with Amanita.
 In 1944, William Murrill described the species Amanita vernella, collected from Gainesville, Florida; that species is now thought to be synonymous with A. bisporigera after a 1979 examination of its type material revealed basidia that were mostly 2-spored.
 Amanita phalloides var. striatula, a poorly known taxon originally described from the United States in 1902 by Charles Horton Peck, is considered by Amanita authority Rodham Tulloss to be synonymous with A. bisporigera.
 Vernacular names for the mushroom include "destroying angel", "deadly amanita", "white death cap", "angel of death" and "eastern North American destroying angel".

 Amanita bisporigera belongs to section Phalloideae of the genus Amanita, which contains some of the deadliest Amanita species, including A. phalloides and A. virosa.
 This classification has been upheld with phylogenetic analyses, which demonstrate that the toxin-producing members of section Phalloideae form a clade—that is, they derive from a common ancestor.
 In 2005, Zhang and colleagues performed a phylogenetic analysis based on the internal transcribed spacer (ITS) sequences of several white-bodied toxic Amanita species, most of which are found in Asia.
 Their results support a clade containing A. bisporigera, A. subjunquillea var. alba, A. exitialis, and A. virosa.
 The Guangzhou destroying angel (Amanita exitialis) has two-spored basidia, like A. bisporigera.